Arnór Sigurðsson

-Arnór Sigurðsson (born 15 May 1999) is an Icelandic professional footballer who plays as an attacking midfielder for Allsvenskan club Malmö FF and the Iceland national team.
+Arnór Sigurðsson (born 15 May 1999) is an Icelandic professional footballer who plays as an attacking midfielder for Super League Greece club Kalamata and the Iceland national team.

 Club career

 Norrköping

 Arnór was described as a key player for Norrköping in the 2018 Allsvenskan season, where he played as an attacking midfielder.

 CSKA Moscow

 On 31 August 2018, Arnór signed a five-year contract with the Russian Premier League club CSKA Moscow.
 The transfer fee was reportedly set at around 40 million Swedish kronor (approximately €4 million), a club record fee received by Norrköping.
 He made his debut for CSKA on 19 September 2018 in a game against Viktoria Plzeň, and became the youngest Icelandic player ever to appear in a UEFA Champions League game.

 Arnór scored his first goal for CSKA on 7 November 2018 in a Champions League game against Roma.
 Four days later, he scored his first Russian Premier League goal in a 2–0 victory over Zenit Saint Petersburg.
 On 12 December 2018, Arnór scored a goal in a 3–0 win over Real Madrid in the Santiago Bernabéu.
 On 6 April 2019, he scored twice in a 2–0 derby victory over Spartak Moscow.